City Unscripted

 Each of the Vancouver neighborhoods has its own personality, shaped by culture, history, and the people who call it home.
 Whether you’re chasing mountain views, local eats, or hidden community gems, the right neighborhood will show you a side of Vancouver you won’t forget.

-Downtown Vancouver & Robson Street
+Downtown Vancouver and Robson Street

-On hot days, Kitsilano Beach transforms into the city’s living room.
-I once spent an entire afternoon jumping between volleyball games and the outdoor pool.
-English Bay shines at sunset, when performers and couples gather to watch the sky flare pink.
+On hot days, Kits Beach becomes the city’s living room.
+I once spent an afternoon bouncing between volleyball games and the outdoor pool.

-North Vancouver & the North Shore
+North Vancouver and the North Shore

 Closer to the North Shore mountains, this area balances urban life with trails, ski hills, and historic sites.
 I love mornings at Lonsdale Quay followed by an impromptu hike in the forest.
 Exploring the North Shore makes you realize how lucky we are to live in British Columbia, where wilderness is always a few steps away.